Bell’s Logo

 Bell's LogoBell’s Logo PNG

-Bell’s logo emphasized the exclusivity of the product and the importance of the personal relationship between the buyer and the manufacturer.
-The emblem conveys the individuality of the drink, is an expression of the “soul” of whiskey and guarantees its quality.
+Bell’s logo emphasized the product’s exclusivity and the importance of the personal relationship between the buyer and the manufacturer.
+The emblem conveys the drink’s individuality, expresses the “soul” of whiskey, and guarantees its quality.

 Bell’s: Brand overview